Escalon Car Accident and Personal Injury Lawyer

 - Auto Products Liability

 - Dog Bite Injuries

 - Motorcycle Accidents

 - Wrongful Death

-- Disfigurement: An injured person may seek damages for the immense amount of mental suffering and embarrassment caused by scarring.
-The costs of cosmetic surgery to correct the unsightly mark may also be recovered.
+- Disfigurement: An injured person may seek damages for the immense mental suffering and embarrassment caused by scarring.
+Cosmetic surgery costs to correct the unsightly mark may also be recovered.